sp1aca9fa/weather/README.md

 ## Notes

-This project is a solution to a coding challenge completed during the Le Wagon bootcamp, focused on practicing API integration and front-end JavaScript fundamentals.
+This project is a solution to a Le Wagon bootcamp coding challenge, focused on practicing API integration and front-end JavaScript fundamentals.